 Spinal Cord Stimulation: Your Experience

-Stimulator placement is done in two stages.
-A trial (test) stage is done to see how well spinal cord stimulation works for you.
+Your health care provider does a stimulator placement in two stages.
+He or she does a trial (test) stage to see how well spinal cord stimulation works for you.
 If the trial stage is a success, the permanent stimulator system is put into place.

 Getting Ready at Home

 Your doctor will give you guidelines on how to get ready for the procedures.
 Tell your doctor what medications you take, and ask if you should stop taking any of them.
 Do not eat or drink for 8 hours before you check in for the procedures.

 Placing the Trial Leads